mjtomei/inflation/inflation_analysis.md

 Argentina ceased manipulation in 2015 following government change, introducing a credible new series in June 2016.

 The case demonstrates that independent, methodologically transparent measurement serves as an effective check on official statistics.
-The Billion Prices Project did not assume manipulation—it simply measured.
+The Billion Prices Project did not assume manipulation; it simply measured.
 The discrepancy spoke for itself.

 ### 7.5 Applicability to Developed Democracies